keithmgould/cartpole_tiny_dnn_agent/README.md

 The code for the gym http client in this repo is (somewhat heavily) modified from [here](https://github.com/openai/gym-http-api/tree/master/binding-cpp).

+### Inspiration

+I treated the code found in PyTorch's [example for REINFORCE](https://github.com/pytorch/examples/blob/master/reinforcement_learning/reinforce.py) as a template for the agent in this repo.

 ### Setup:

 0. Ensure you have python on your machine, able to run the OpenAI http server.
 Directions [HERE](https://github.com/openai/gym-http-api#getting-started).